-- The Ministry of Jobs, Tourism and Skills Training and Responsible for Labour, in cooperation with the ITA, has developed a Youth Trades Capital Equipment Program (YTCEP) to enable schools to purchase trades training equipment needed to support the delivery of ITA's Youth Trades Programs.
-The amount budgeted is a maximum of \$15 million over a 3-year period, with a first year allocation of \$7.5 million.
-This program will be funded from ITA's Accumulated Surplus, creating an approved deficit for a three-year period ending 2018/19. - ITA will continue to receive a core operating grant from the Ministry of Jobs, Tourism and Skills Training and Responsible for Labour (excluding project-based funding).
-The core operating grant was increased in 2016/17 and ongoing for additional youth program funding.
-Reduction in Training Pathways is due to the lack of confirmation for project-based funding from the Canada Job Fund, a program for industry and trades training to support pre-apprenticeship programs for under-represented groups such as women, aboriginal people and immigrants.
+- In 2016/17, the Ministry of Jobs, Tourism and Skills Training and Responsible for Labour, in liaison with the ITA, had developed a Youth Trades Capital Equipment Program (YTCEP), targeted to enable schools to purchase trades training equipment needed to support the delivery of ITA's Youth Trades Programs.
+The amount budgeted is a maximum of \$15M over a 3 year period, with the first year being \$7.5M.
+This program will be funded from ITA's Accumulated Surplus, creating an approved deficit for a three-year period ending 2018/19. - ITA will continue to receive a core-operating grant from the Ministry of Advanced Education, Skills and Training (excluding project based funding).
+The core-operating grant was increased in 2016/17 and ongoing for additional youth program funding.
+Reductions in Training Pathways is due to the lack of confirmation for project-based funding, monies transferred from the Province through Federal agreement for the Canada Job Fund, a program for industry and trades training to support pre-apprenticeship programs for under-represented groups such as women, indigenous people and immigrants. - Increased pressures on ITA's training investment may result from: - Alignment with labour market demand information - Increase in training hours or classes required as a result of harmonization - Sector Advisory Groups' input on effective training models - Implementation of the refreshed Youth Strategy to achieve targets outlined in the BC Education Blueprint